 These cannabis peanut butter cookies are moist, delicious, and use only 4 ingredients.
 The low-dose cookies provide therapeutic effects without being overwhelming, and the dosage is easily adjustable for all tolerance level.
 In addition, they are gluten-free and grain-free.

 This cannabis peanut butter cookie recipe uses the leftover cannabis pulp from making cannabutter.
 The flavour and texture of the cookies are perfect with this combination, and we are not letting anything go to waste.
 If you are using decarboxylated cannabis that hasn’t been extracted from, you will end up with stronger cookies.
-Alternatively, you can use less to achieve the same results.
+In that case, you can use less to achieve the same results.

 Cannabis Peanut Butter Cookie Ingredients